teamkernelcore86/MC6/README.md

 Read [OSI : MIT](https://opensource.org/license/mit/) for more information.

 ## Donate
-You can donate via GitHub sponsors at: https://github.com/sponsors/TuberAsk
+You can donate via GitHub sponsors or Patreon at: https://github.com/sponsors/TuberAsk, https://patreon.com/kernelcore32